+Adoption Terms Closed, Semi-Open, Open.
 These terms can be daunting.
 I’m not sure about the other adoptive mamas out there, but when we first embarked on the adoption journey…these terms were never tossed around.

-After 8 years being in the adoption world, I am very familiar with each of these things and I stop and look at what they each mean to my family.
+After 8 years being in the adoption world, I am very familiar with each of these things, and I stop and look at what they each mean to my family.

 With my son, from ET, I yearned for an open adoption.
 I knew things, I have a heart for his sweet mama and his brothers and sisters.
-An open adoption is not possible due to laws (ET and American) and the fact that an ocean separates us.
+Open adoption is not possible due to laws (ET and American) and the fact that an ocean separates us.
 This sweet family lives deep in the jungle.
 I have no way of getting them anything.
 So we hang pictures, we talk about them, we watch videos.
 I want my son to know that she loved him so deeply that she gave him life twice.

-As I have matured…time has passed….Jesus has worked on my heart.
+As I have matured, Jesus has worked on my heart.
 I have found my son’s siblings.
-I have met his sister and spoken with one of his brother’s on the phone.
-I have yet to speak with his younger brother, but I really don’t expect to do that until he is much older (his brother, not my son).
-I counsel with, encourage, pray over and with these young adults and their younger brother.
-I have pictures.
+Also, I have met his sister and spoken with one of his brother’s on the phone.
+I have yet to talk with his younger brother and really don’t expect too.
+Amazingly, I counsel with, encourage, pray over and with these young adults and their younger brother.
+They have sent pictures.
 I’ve written down stories they have shared.
-I have medical history and birth history.
+I have a medical history and birth history.
 I am paving the path for a relationship between my son and his biological siblings.

 For my daughter, I have found her only biological sister.
 I’ve been speaking to her for a few months.
-I have learned a few things, but not much.
-I do have pictures, so that is good.
-I have little medical.
+There have been things I have learned, but not much.
+I do have pictures and a little medical history, so that is good.
 She is not as open to talking to me as my son’s biological siblings.
 That is okay, it will happen, in time.
-If it doesn’t…I’ve still had the blessing of finding her, counseling some, and praying over her.
+If it doesn’t, I’ve still had the blessing of finding her.
+Also, I have had the opportunity to counsel her and pray.
 Again, the path is being paved.

 As for my son’ father….we will never ever have any contact with him.
-I do have a few pictures, but it is a safety issue and my children’s safety is not worth trying to contact this man.
-I know where he is….I really do not want to know anymore.
+I do have a few pictures, but it is a safety issue.
+My children’s safety is not worth trying to contact this man.
+At least I know where he is located.
+Sadly, I really do not want to know anymore.

-Their mother, I have never not been in contact with.
+Their mother, I have not been in contact with.
 I have a heart for her, though it is a guarded heart.
 I give her pictures, she calls, I have been to her apartment, I’ve met her new fiance’.
 I’ve counseled with, yelled at, been yelled at, hugged, loved, cried with this woman.
 I am also in contact with their grandmother and aunt.

 Why fight something that is inevitable?
 It isn’t worth it.
-I’d rather Jesus guide my path in the search so I can present all information to my children when the time comes.
+I’d rather Jesus guide my path in the search so I can present all the information to my children when the time comes.

-With any future adoptions….I will still choose semi adoption or an open adoption.
-I would love to be chosen by a birthmom and be able to allow her to be in their child’s life, in a controlled, safe environment.
-I would love for grandparents to still be grandparents.
+With any future adoptions…I will still choose semi adoption or open adoption.
+One day, I would love to be chosen by a birth mom.
+To be able to allow her to be in their child’s life, in a controlled, safe environment.
+I would love for grandparents to be grandparents, if that is an option.
 Aunts and uncles to still be aunts and uncles.
-I will say, when red flags occur…changes could be made.
+I will say when red flags occur…changes could be made.
 Safety is a number one priority.

 I may be done with adopting kids…if so….then thankful for the ones I have.
-If not….I’m in a different place in my life and I’m looking forward to the possibilities of the future 🙂